-Information security vs. cyber security: The definitive guide
+Information security vs. cybersecurity: The definitive guide

 Information security has been around for much longer than you would expect.
 As companies handle sensitive internal information as well, it only makes sense that this data is kept safe.